France bans US ambassador Charles Kushner from meeting French ministers

 In August 2025, the Foreign Ministry summoned Kushner after he accused the French government of a “lack of sufficient action” in confronting antisemitism.

-A French diplomatic source told CNN that the US Chargé d’affaires was summoned to the ministry’s headquarters in Paris in Kushner’s absence, as he was not in Paris.
+A French diplomatic source told CNN at the time that the US chargé d’affaires was summoned to the ministry’s headquarters in Paris in Kushner’s absence, as he was not in Paris.

 The-CNN-Wire